 Mercedes Sosa - The Voice of Hope is a history lesson, a touching tribute, and a triumphant memoir all in one.
 It shows the power of art to transcend cultural differences and to unite us in what is most human.

 The first part of the book chronicles Sosa's spiritual, political, and artistic journey and offers a psychological profile that displays insights into the artist’s character and actions.
 Danish author, Anette Christensen paints a portrait that incorporates the colors of despair, triumph, love, fear, and all the other human emotions that define a life, - in this case, the life of one of the greatest contemporary artists in Latin America.

-In the second part, Christensen frames the understanding of how connecting with Sosa and Sosa’s music helped her overcome her own illness and emotional traumas.
+In the second part Christensen captures the restorative impact of compassion and affection and frames the understanding of how connecting with Sosa and Sosa’s music helped her overcome her own illness and emotional traumas.
 It is a brave offering from Christensen, authentic and at times vulnerable.

 This editions contain 44 photos

 “In this work, you will find a new and touching perspective on our beloved Mercedes.
 It is a heartfelt and affectionate tribute honoring the life of my mother.
 Thank you, Anette, for all your efforts in the name of the Mercedes Sosa Foundation.”